tiepdotme/lisacharlotterost.github.io/_posts/2014-11-10-From-Tumblr-To-Jekyll.md

 ![image](/pic/141110_yeah.jpg)

 This weekend I discovered that "autumn" in Lisbon basically means lots of rain.
 Lots.
 Like...a lot.
-Which is good, because instead of walking around and enjoying the city, I transformed my blog from Tumblr to Jekyll/GitHub.
+Which is good, because instead of walking around and enjoying the city, I transferred my blog from Tumblr to Jekyll/GitHub.

 I started my blog [The Magazine Design Project](http://themagazinedesignproject.tumblr) last January in January 2014, and it happened to be my steady companion in the process of writing my Master's Thesis.
 I wrote almost daily, posting more than 100 articles in four months.